 - The flow of Income: The farmer enjoys the advantage of deriving regular income as different crops are grown.

-Disadvantage of diversified farming:
+Disadvantages of diversified farming:

 - Ineffective Supervision: Several enterprises on the farm will stand in the farmer’s way in bestowing effective supervision.
 Effectiveness can be found when there is a limit to the number of enterprises.
 The diversified enterprises allow the scope for the leakages in the farm business to go unnoticed; this is likely to affect the farm economy.